-I wish I’d had this information handy when I started Teddy in ski school last year (we didn’t have great success – he spent more time in the daycare than skiing).
+I wish I’d had this information handy when I started my four-year-old son Teddy in ski school last year (we didn’t have great success – he spent more time in the daycare than skiing).
 I’m looking forward to seeing how he enjoys his experience at Smuggs where he and Tommy will both be participating in age-appropriate daylong programs.
 And happily, he will be better dressed and prepared than he was last year thanks to these expert tips!

 You’ll probably want to invest in some ski clothing, including ski mittens (not gloves) that have an outer shell made of slippery, water-repellent fabric.
 Kids’ hands get really cold and they play in the snow, which means that fleece mittens or knitted mittens get wet and heavy.
 If you can, get mittens with a zipper pouch for hand warmers.